MrHbogart/CashData/README.md

 # CashData
-a python package that converts OHLC price data to neowave chash data
+a python package that converts OHLC price data to neowave cash data

-its my first git project and i want to write a python code that, can be used for technical analisys
+it's my first git project, and I want to write a python code that, can be used for technical analysis.